 What’s the difference between Chapters and Regional Learning Networks?

-Regional Learning Networks (RLNs) are part of the ISSP Ambassador Program and are facilitated by the Ambassadors in a particular region or by ISSP staff, while Chapters are stand-alone localized organizations run by ISSP members and volunteers.
+Regional Learning Networks (RLNs) are facilitated by a in a particular region or by ISSP staff, while Chapters are stand-alone localized organizations run by ISSP members and volunteers.
 RLNs tend to focus on virtual meetings, while Chapters tend to focus on in-person events.

 When are events held?